Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show grid/README.md

 # Show grid

-Display coordinate system grids including latitude, longitude, MGRS, UTM and USNG on a map view.
+Display coordinate system grids including latitude-longitude, MGRS, UTM and USNG on a map view.
 Also, toggle label visibility and change the color of grid lines and grid labels.

 ![Image of Show grid sample](show-grid.png)